hazelcast/hazelcast-reference-manual/src/GettingStarted/ConfiguringHazelcast.md

             <tcp-ip enabled="false">
 ```

-For most users, default configuration should be fine.
+For most users, the default configuration in this XML file should be fine.
 If not, you can tailor this XML file according to your needs by adding/removing/modifying properties.

+For details about all the elements and attributes used to configure Hazelcast, please refer to the [Hazelcast Configuration chapter](#hazelcast-configuration).
+This chapter contains information for configuring networks, caches, partitions, and so on.
+It also has links to sections for configuring maps, serialization, Management Center, etc.

 Besides declarative configuration, you can configure your cluster programmatically.
 Just instantiate a `Config` object and add/remove/modify properties.
+Please refer to the Programmatic Configuration section in [Configuration Overview](#configuration-overview) for a code example.

 You can also use wildcards while configuring Hazelcast.
 Please refer to the [Using Wildcard section](#using-wildcard) for details.

-Hazelcast also offers System Properties to tune some aspects of it.
+Hazelcast also offers System Properties to tune some aspects of Hazelcast.
 Please refer to the [System Properties section](#system-properties) for details.

 <br></br>